Pennsylvanians reminded to take steps to avoid infection

 HARRISBURG, Pa., Aug.
-16, 2013 /PRNewswire-USNewswire/ -- Pennsylvania's first probable human cases of West Nile Virus (WNV) infection in 2013 have been detected.
-A Montgomery County man was hospitalized due to WNV.
-A York County man has also tested positive for the infection, but was not hospitalized.
+6, 2012 /PRNewswire-USNewswire/ -- Pennsylvania's first human cases of West Nile Virus (WNV) of 2012 have been detected.
+A Franklin County woman is now recovering after being hospitalized with meningitis due to WNV.
+A Lancaster County woman is also recovering after contracting West Nile fever, the milder form of WNV.

 Simple steps to eliminate standing water around the home include:

 - Remove tin cans, plastic containers, ceramic pots, discarded tires or any object that could collect standing water.
 Drill holes in the bottom of recycling containers left outdoors.

 - Have roof gutters cleaned every year, particularly if the leaves from nearby trees have a tendency to clog the drains.

 - Turn over plastic wading pools and wheelbarrows when not in use.

 - Do not let water stagnate in birdbaths.